 - Submit your paper/assignment and one of our peer readers will get it back to you in a timely fashion*

 Need extra assistance?

-We can help connect you to a private tutor, who will work with you one on one to achieve your academic goals.
-(Disclaimer: Private Tutors are not included in the free services offered by the SLC.
+We can help connect you to a private tutor who will work with you one-on-one to achieve your academic goals.
+(Disclaimer: Private tutors are not included in the services covered by the SLC.
 Tutors come at an additional cost to the student.)

 To get set up with a tutor, please contact Jordan Senécal.